After deadly wrecks, Atlanta bans electric scooters at night

 City officials on Thursday announced a ban on electric scooters and electric bikes from 9 p.m. until 4 a.m. daily.
 The ban takes effect Friday.

-Atlanta Mayor Keisha Lance Bottoms says city officials have asked e-scooter vendors to disable the devices during the hours they're banned.
+City officials have asked e-scooter vendors to disable the devices during the hours they're banned, the mayor said.

+Other communities, including Dallas; Nashville, Tennessee; and Athens, Georgia, have recently considered some form of regulation of scooters, partly over concerns about safety.

+The federal Centers for Disease Control and Prevention reviewed medical records from scooter riders in Austin, Texas, in an effort to learn more about the risks associated with riding them.
+Researchers in the Austin study identified 192 scooter-related injuries in three months in 2018.

 This story has been corrected to say police in East Point reported the latest death; not Atlanta police.